hrtechifyed/COPY-of-GROWWITHHR/ROADMAP.md

 15. Expose private-beta diagnostics for review.
 16. Add browser checks for visible recommendation explanations.
 17. Document limitations, rollback and release gates.

-Completion of the implementation sequence does not by itself complete the milestone.

-The validation gates below still require passing evidence.
+18. Complete maintained regression, browser and CI validation.
+19. Record successful validation.

 ---

 ## M2 acceptance gates

-M2 is complete only when:

-- each evaluated recommendation has a stable identifier;
-- each recommendation records its triggering facts;
-- each recommendation references a deterministic rule identifier;
-- each rule records its required facts;
-- applicability and evidence statuses remain separate;
-- unresolved information is represented explicitly;
-- official-source references are structured;
-- rules do not claim legal verification;
-- evidence defaults are conservative;
-- the evaluator has no DOM access;
-- the evaluator has no local-storage access;
-- the evaluator produces deterministic results;
-- no rule silently changes protected v2 report output;
-- no protected report field is removed;
-- no protected persistence key is renamed;
-- no new browser-storage key is introduced without approval;
-- `npm run version:check` passes;
-- `npm run validate:compliance` passes;
-- `npm run test:m2` passes;
-- the complete `npm test` regression suite passes;
-- stable browser checks pass;
-- Five-Act private-beta browser checks pass;
-- M2 traceability browser checks pass;
-- the maintained CI workflows report success.

-### Current acceptance status

-The implementation and maintained test coverage are present.

-M2 remains in release validation until passing evidence is available for every required gate on the final integration commit.

-The roadmap must not change the M2 status to “Complete and validated” before that evidence exists.
+M2 required:

+- each evaluated recommendation to have a stable identifier;
+- each recommendation to record its triggering facts;
+- each recommendation to reference a deterministic rule identifier;
+- each rule to record its required facts;
+- applicability and evidence statuses to remain separate;
+- unresolved information to be represented explicitly;
+- official-source references to be structured;
+- rules not to claim legal verification;
+- evidence defaults to remain conservative;
+- the evaluator to have no DOM access;
+- the evaluator to have no local-storage access;
+- the evaluator to produce deterministic results;
+- no rule to silently change protected v2 report output;
+- no protected report field to be removed;
+- no protected persistence key to be renamed;
+- no new browser-storage key to be introduced without approval;
+- `npm run version:check` to pass;
+- `npm run validate:compliance` to pass;
+- `npm run test:m2` to pass;
+- the complete `npm test` regression suite to pass;
+- stable browser checks to pass;
+- Five-Act private-beta browser checks to pass;
+- M2 traceability browser checks to pass;
+- maintained CI workflows to report success.

+### Acceptance result

+All required M2 implementation and validation gates passed.

+The successful validation covered:

+- GrowWithHR CI;
+- version consistency;
+- compliance-data validation;
+- the complete maintained regression suite;
+- Executive Assessment Tests;
+- stable assessment browser checks;
+- Five-Act private-beta browser checks;
+- M2 traceability browser checks.

+The validation baseline was:

+`387b7897ad2f367a0e5e62d1019cf956a42a7598`

+The validation result is recorded in:

+`docs/releases/v0.16.0-m2-validation-record.md`

+M2 is complete and validated.

 ---